-Business Demography KCC June 2012 When comparing Indices of Multiple Deprivation 2007 and 2010 only the rank of an area should be used.
+The latest information on Indices of Multiple Depreviation was published in 2010.
+It is important to note that when comparing the Indices of Multiple Deprivation publihsed in 2007 and 2010 only the rank of an area should be used.
 The scores should not be compared.
 Scores are not comparable across time as an area's score is affected by the scores of every other area in England.
 The change in deprivation rank of Kent between 2007 and 2010 does not necessarily mean that there has been an absolute change in the level of deprivation within Kent.
-The rank of Kent areas may be affected by other areas moving up or down the rankings. -.
+The rank of Kent areas may be affected by other areas moving up or down the rankings.
+There have been no updates since 2010. t.
 0. 6.
-4. 6.
-6. F.
+4. €.
+6. ¢.